ElaineYuYC/gliacloud/README.md

 # gliacloud
-New repository for coding exam of gliacloud
+Description: New repository for coding exam of gliacloud